Pest12/python-project-83/README.md

 ## Installation

-Clone the repository and use this commands:
+Clone the repository `git clone git@github.com:Pest12/python-project-83.git` and use this commands:

 ```
 make install